This section reviews the following Asset Liability Management (ALM) tools:

 Step 1: Slot each asset and liability item of the balance sheet into their respective maturity buckets.

 Step2: Calculate the marked to market value of each item on the revaluation date.
 This is will be denoted as the initial market value.

 Step3: Recalculate a new marked to market value assuming shifts in the underlying term structure.

 Step4: Calculate the difference between the initial and new market values (and the % change in the market value) to assess the gain or loss resulting from a shift in the term structure.

-This report shows the impact of interest rate shocks on cumulative gaps for on-balance sheet and off-balance sheet items for different maturities as seen in the Rate Sensitive report.
+The NII at risk report shows the impact of interest rate shocks on cumulative gaps for on-balance sheet and off-balance sheet items for different maturities.
+These gaps are as calculated for the Rate Sensitive report.